 Steph is our CCO1.
-She founded Locke Data because building analytical teams who do data science has been her wheelhouse for near enough five years.
+She founded Locke Data because building analytical teams who do data science has been her wheelhouse for near enough six years.
 Oh, and it’s also part of her plans to take over the world.2

 Steph is the founder of a consultancy in the UK.
 Her talks, blog posts, conferences, and business all have one thing in common – they help people get started with data science.
 Steph holds the Microsoft MVP award for her community contributions.
 In her spare time, Steph plays board games with her husband and takes copious pictures of her doggos.

 Steph’s been earning her own way since she was twelve and she was managing a burger van by the age of seventeen.
 After smelling of fried onions for a long time, she started putting her maths and IT skills into use whilst she was studying for her Philosophy degree.
-During her degree, Steph worked a range of temp jobs from trying to cajole guys called Steve to buy motherboards to automating energy bill readings.
+During her degree, Steph worked a range of temp jobs from trying to cajole guys called Steve to buy motherboards to automating energy bill analysis.